 - Resources of employee assistance providers maintained in accordance with section 25-5-336.

 - Employee education as provided in section 25-5-337(a).

 - Supervisor training in accordance with section 25-5-337(b).

 Under # 2 above, drug testing shall be conducted as follows:

 - Post-accident testing required for certification

-Additional requirement of the Alabama drug free workplace program are as follows:
+Additional requirements of the Alabama drug-free workplace program